Chapter 3 Binary Data to Computations

 There were many different kinds of punch cards over time, see Scott (2016) for a collection.

-The first operating system just allowed different programs to be run sequentially without someone manually starting each one.
+The first operating system allowed different programs to be run sequentially without someone manually starting each one.
 Now our personal computers can perform multiple tasks at the same time and schedule future tasks that our automatically run.

 Check out this video if you want to learn more about how these punch cards worked.
 See Tj (2017) for more information about operating systems and “Punched Card” (2021) for really interesting information about the history of punched cards.
-Also check out “History of Computing Hardware” (2021) for really interesting and more extensive history about how computer hardware was developed.
+Also check out “History of Computing Hardware” (2021) for more interesting and extensive history about how computer hardware was developed.

 3.1 Conclusion